Inhaltsstoffe

 What is salicylic acid?

-Salicylic acid is a widely used skincare ingredient best known for its cleansing, antibacterial and anti-inflammatory properties.
-It belongs to the group of beta hydroxy acids (BHAs), which also includes citric acid (AHA), but differs from AHAs in that it is fat-soluble, giving it unique benefits for certain skin concerns.
+Salicylic acid is a widely used skincare ingredient, best known for its cleansing, antibacterial, and anti-inflammatory properties.
+It belongs to the group of beta hydroxy acids (BHAs), which also includes citric acid (AHA), but differs from AHAs in its fat solubility, giving it unique benefits for certain skin concerns.

 How does salicylic acid work?

-Salicylic acid works mainly through exfoliating and anti-inflammatory mechanisms.
-Its fat solubility allows it to penetrate deep into the pores where it can dissolve deposits of sebum, dead skin cells and other impurities.
+Salicylic acid works primarily through exfoliating and anti-inflammatory mechanisms.
+Its fat-solubility allows it to penetrate deep into pores, where it can dissolve buildup of sebum, dead skin cells, and other impurities.
 Here are its main functions:

-Pore Cleansing: Salicylic acid is able to penetrate deep into pores because it is fat-soluble.
+Pore cleansing: Salicylic acid is able to penetrate deep into pores because it is oil-soluble.
 It dissolves dead skin cells and reduces blockages and impurities that can lead to acne and blackheads.
 This makes it a particularly effective ingredient for treating acne-prone or oily skin.

 Exfoliation: Like other exfoliating acids, salicylic acid gently removes dead skin cells from the skin's surface.
 This promotes cell renewal and helps make the skin appear smoother and fresher.
 With regular use, it can refine the skin's texture and prevent the formation of sebum buildup.

-Reduces blemishes and acne: Salicylic acid is particularly effective in treating acne, blackheads and comedones (clogging in pores).
-It can penetrate deep into the pores and helps reduce inflammation and prevent the formation of new blemishes.
+Reduces blemishes and acne: Salicylic acid is particularly effective in treating acne, blackheads, and comedones (pore blockages).
+It can penetrate deep into the pores, helping to reduce inflammation and prevent the formation of new blemishes.

-Refinement of the skin's texture: Regular use of salicylic acid makes the skin more even and smooth.
-It helps to improve skin texture and minimize hyperpigmentation (e.g. post-inflammatory hyperpigmentation after acne) by accelerating cell renewal.
+Refining the skin's appearance: Regular use of salicylic acid makes the skin more even and smooth.
+It helps improve skin texture and minimize hyperpigmentation (e.g., post-inflammatory hyperpigmentation following acne) by accelerating cell renewal.

 Refining the skin's texture: It provides gentle exfoliation, making the skin look smoother and more even.

-Reduction of blackheads and clogged pores: Salicylic acid dissolves sebum accumulations and prevents the formation of blackheads and other impurities.
+Reduction of blackheads and clogged pores: Salicylic acid dissolves sebum accumulation and prevents the formation of blackheads and other impurities.

 Better skin texture and complexion: Long-term use can improve the overall appearance of the skin and make it appear fresher and more radiant.